wailmardini/OOP-Workshops/WS02/readme.md

 If you have helped someone with your code.
 Let them know of these regulations and in your 'reflect.txt' of part 2 (DIY), write exactly which part of your code was copied and who was the recipient of this code.<br />By doing this you will be clear of any wrongdoing if the recipient of the code does not honour these regulations.

-### If you have helped someone with your code

-If you have helped someone with your code.
-Let them know of these regulations and in your 'reflect.txt' of part 2 (DIY), write exactly which part of your code was copied and who was the recipient of this code.<br />By doing this you will be clear of any wrongdoing if the recipient of the code does not honour these regulations.

 ## Compiling and Testing Your Program

 All your code should be compiled using this command on `matrix`: